batteries-included/batteries-included/presentations/seed/README.md

-# Batteries Included — Seed Presentation
+# Batteries Included — Preseed++/Seed-- Presentation

 A modern Reveal.js deck built with Vite and deployed as a static site.